 RULES AND REGULATIONS

-*The OSM Manulife Competition reserves the right to change the text of the rules as it deems fit and without warning.
+**The OSM Competition reserves the right to change the text of the rules as it deems fit and without notice.

 A. GENERAL CONDITIONS

 - The Competition is open to all Canadian citizens or permanent residents.

 - The Competition is not open to winners of an OSM Grand Prize at an earlier edition or of a First Prize with the exception of the piano and string categories, in which case candidates must appear in a different age category from the one in which they earned a First Prize.

 - Candidates agree, by applying, to abide by all Competition conditions as well as by the decisions of the Competition committee and jury, which will be final and without appeal.

 - Candidates who fail to respect one of the Competition rules are subject to disqualification without appeal.

 The online application form along with additional application items must be sent to the OSM no later than October 5, 2020 (11:59 pm).